Galerie Richard

 Joseph NECHVATAL’s painting “Push” has been recently donated to the collection of the Art Institute of Chicago by the collector, Dr. Glen D. Nelson.

-Art critic and artist Riad Miah from Two Coats of Paint published a review titled “Dennis HOLLINGSWORTH: Pushing paint and painting” related to the exhibition “Burgeoning” at Richard New York on February 22nd, 2019, showcasing nine works from the exhibition.
+Art critic and artist Riad Miah from Two Coats of Paint published a review titled “Dennis HOLLINGSWORTH: Pushing paint and painting” related to the exhibition “Burgeoning” at Richard New York on February 22nd, 2019, showcasing 9 works from the exhibition.

 Artforum publishes an obitury on Alex BROWN (1966 – 2019) who has died on January 31st, 2019 following an aneurysm.
 He was a musician who played guitar in the hardccore punk band Gorilla Biscuits, and more importantly a major painter in the generation which embraced the digital revolution and, understood how it was inspirational to new digital aesthetics in painting.
-He has been exhibited in New York at Feature Inc. from 1998 until its closing in 2014 and at Galerie Richard in 2018.
+He has been exhibited in New York at Feature Inc. from 1998 until its closing in 2014 and at Galerie Richard in New York in 2018.

 Lauren MARSOLIER was featured in a two-page spread in the November, 2018 issue of Photonews Magazine.